 A notarized or barrister-certified copy of the applicant's current pharmacy license or certification.
 If the applicant's local area does not require a pharmacy license or certification to practice as a pharmacist, written verification of qualifications to practice as a pharmacist must be provided.

-, the DDP office requires a license or official documentation of the ability to practice pharmacy in the student's respective country for ITPD students as an admissions requirement for all applicants and for current students to remain enrolled.
-All applicants and current students are required to inform the DDP office of any changes in their license status, such as expiration, suspensions, restrictions, and/or the receipt of any letters of admonition.
+As noted in the Active Pharmacy License policy, the DDP Office requires a license or official documentation of the ability to practice pharmacy in the student's respective country for ITPD students as an admissions requirement for all applicants and for current students to remain enrolled.
+All applicants and current students are required to inform the DDP Office of any changes in their license status, such as expiration, suspensions, restrictions, and/or the receipt of any letters of admonition.
 All students should provide proof of updated licensure upon licensure renewal.
-Failure to successfully maintain your license or notify the DDP office of any changes to your license will lead to disciplinary sanctions up to and including to dismissal from the program.
+Failure to successfully maintain your license or notify the DDP Office of any changes to your license will lead to disciplinary sanctions up to and including to dismissal from the program.5

-Applicants are required to pass a pharmacy foundations competency exam comprised of multiple topics and provided as two separate exams.
+Applicants are required to pass a pharmacy foundations competency exam comprised of multiple topics, provided as two separate exams.
 Applicants will need to pass each exam.
-The exams will assure baseline knowledge in coursework typically provided in the first and second years of the entry-level Doctor of Pharmacy program, and likely provided in the applicant's BS in pharmacy coursework.
+The exams will assure baseline knowledge in coursework typically provided in the first and second years of the entry-level Doctor of Pharmacy program and likely provided in the applicant's BS in Pharmacy coursework.

-Individual topics to be tested will include: biochemistry, cell biology, mechanisms of disease, pharmaceutics, medicinal chemistry, microbiology, pharmacology/toxicology, pharmacokinetics, drug design and drug action, immunology, and basic anatomy.
+Individual topics include: biochemistry, cell biology, mechanisms of disease, pharmaceutics, medicinal chemistry, microbiology, pharmacology/toxicology, pharmacokinetics, drug design and drug action, immunology, and basic anatomy.
 The examinations will take place as a requirement prior to admission.
 Results of the competency exams will be valid for 2 years (or two admission cycles).
 Applicants will be limited to sitting for the exams twice per admission cycle.
 After sitting for the competency exams four times, restrictions may be placed on any subsequent registration.
 Read through the documents below to learn more about the exam.

 ITPD Foundation Competency Exam Frequently Asked Questions – Provides more information about the exam, including how to sign up for the exam.